 Just say “hello”

 Mostly I have found that you meet people by accident, like sitting next to them on a ferry, or in a restaurant, or on a walk home from church.
 I have found that meeting people, like truly meeting people and having conversations with people requires two things to happen.
 First, you have to be social.
-This requires that you get out and do social things; go to restaurants, bars, beaches, parks, social events, etc. Second you have to have learn how to trust the unknown and take a chance; say yes to an invite to a stranger’s home for a glass of wine, offer to cook a meal for a new friend, be willing to go on an adventure even if you don’t feel up for it.
+This requires that you get out and do social things; go to restaurants, bars, beaches, parks, social events, etc. Second, you have to have learned how to trust the unknown and take a chance; say yes to an invite to a stranger’s home for a glass of wine, offer to cook a meal for a new friend, be willing to go on an adventure even if you don’t feel up for it.
 This world is full of good and generous people.
-With a little effort and trust you can meet new friends who will inspire you and enlighten you.
+With a little effort and trust, you can meet new friends who will inspire you and enlighten you.

 Follow your dreams

 We are capable of doing whatever we put our minds to.
 Simply put, the difference between who you currently are and what you want to be, is what you do.
 Nothing changes if nothing changes, right?

 One of the biggest determining factors of whether or not our dreams become a reality is if we take action on them.
 I am not suggesting this is an easy thing to do.
 Most of us have that little inner voice telling us “this is impossible”, so we must take the first step towards our dreams and decide we are not going to stay where we currently are.

 Throughout our travels, we have met several people who have told us how “lucky” we are to be traveling the world.
 I always politely say it has absolutely nothing to do with luck and everything to do with following our dream to travel the world.
 Our dream became a goal which then became a plan which we put into action and now we are living it.

 When your instincts tell you to do something that upsets your current plans or may seem unreasonable to others, follow your passion; go where your dreams take you.
 In the end, we only regret the chances we did not take.